Payroll-Engine/PayrollEngine.Backend/README.md

 1. Environment variable `PayrollApiKey`
 2. Application settings file `appsettings.json`

+When an endpoint request is made, the API key must be included in the `Api-Key` HTTP header.

+> When the API key is active, Swagger requires authorization from it.

 ## C# Script Compiler
 The business logic defined by the business in C# is compiled into binary files (assemblies) by the backend using [Roslyn](https://github.com/dotnet/roslyn).
 This procedure has a positive effect on the runtime performance, so that even extensive calculations can be performed sufficiently quickly.
 At runtime, the backend keeps the assemblies in a cache.
 To optimize memory usage, unused assemblies are periodically deleted (application setting `AssemblyCacheTimeout`).